atakanzen/ModaNisaChallenge/README.md

 ## Developing

-You can simply enter a development environment by running these commands in the root.
+You can simply enter to a development environment by running these commands in the root.

 ```
 cd server/